-Since his first showing there have been several people behind the mask.
-To earn that secretive position it doesn’t take much according to one of the participants.
-Going to the pep club and signing up is all that has to be done.
-Simply being five foot eight inches but not taller than six foot is all the criteria one needs.
+Each year, a few more new people “don” the costume to cheer on their fellow lancers, but they are never allowed to reveal their identities to anybody.
+It doesn’t take much to earn the secretive position, according to one of the participants.
+Going to pep club and signing up is all that has to be done.
+The only criteria required is being at least five feet eight inches tall, but not taller than six feet.

-“Just show up and meet the height requirements, and [pep club] will tell you what to do,” said junior Sarah Williams*, an anonymous mascot participant.
+“Just show up and meet the height requirements, and [pep club] will tell you what to do,” anonymous mascot participant junior Sarah Williams* said.

-The mascot travels around the student section of mainly football, basketball games and pep assemblies interacting with students.
+The mascot travels around the student section of football, basketball games and pep assemblies, interacting with students.
 According to Williams the best part of being the mascot is getting to “mess” with people when they don’t know who is behind the mask.

 *names changed to protect identity